A posteriori analysis for dynamic model adaptation in convection dominated problems: Introduction

 This insight has lead to the development, of a certain type, of so-called heterogeneous domain decomposition methods in which on a certain part of the computational domain the NSF equations are solved numerically, whereas the (linearised) Euler equations are used for far field computations \cite[e.g.]{USDM06, CW01,Xu00,BHR11}.
 In those works the domain was decomposed a priori, \ie before the start of the numerical computation.
 The accuracy and efficiency of those schemes depends sensitively on the placement of the domains.
 Thus, the user is required to have some physical intuition on where to put the domain boundary.

-It has been suggested that applying a more ``adaptive'' approach using cutoff functions to the dissipative terms in the NSF equations might lead to modified model only containing second derivatives when a certain threshold is exceeded \cite{BCR89,AP93}.
+It has been suggested that applying a more ``adaptive'' approach using cutoff functions to the dissipative terms in the NSF equations might lead to a modified model only containing second derivatives when a certain threshold is exceeded \cite{BCR89,AP93}.
 The disadvantage with this approach is that error control for this type of model adaptation is not available, and the main justification for its use is that the modified equations converge to the original ones when the cut-off parameter tends to zero.
-The beginnings of a more rigorous model adaptation approach for stationary linear advection-diffusion systems based on optimal control techniques can be found in \cite{AGQ06}.
-Recently a heterogeneous domain decomposition technique for linear model problems based on factorisation was suggested in \cite{GHM16}.
+A more rigorous model adaptation approach for stationary linear advection-diffusion systems based on optimal control techniques can be found in \cite{AGQ06} {and goal-oriented modelling error estimates for viscous and inviscid Burgers' equations were presented in \cite{CBB05}.} Recently a heterogeneous domain decomposition technique for linear model problems based on factorisation was suggested in \cite{GHM16}.

-Our approach to this issue differs from the previous ones, except \cite{AGQ06} in that we aim at having an {\it a posteriori} criterion which enables an automatic and adaptive choice of domains.
+Our approach to this issue differs from the previous ones, except \cite{AGQ06} and \cite{CBB05} in that we aim at having an {\it a posteriori} criterion which enables an automatic and adaptive choice of domains.
 Our approach is inspired by \cite{BE03} where a model adaptive algorithm based on an a posteriori modeling error estimator is presented.
 In \cite{BE03} such an estimator was developed for hierarchies of elliptic models based on dual weighted residuals.
-This approach easily extends to parabolic problems and was extended to incompressible, reactive flows in \cite{BE04}.
+This approach easily extends to parabolic problems and was extended to viscous, incompressible flows in \cite{BE04,BBRR07,SRO11,OBPB15}. {It should be noted that \cite{BE04,SRO11,PV14,OBPB15} combine model adaptation with mesh adaptation.
+Earlier approaches to model adaptation based on a posteriori estimators or indicators are \cite{ASS99,SO99,OV00, VO01}.}

 The situation which we consider differs from the one studied in \cite{BE03} since the problems at hand are highly nonlinear and convection dominated in nature.
 In particular, it is known that error estimators based on dual weighted residuals have certain theoretical limitations for nonlinear systems of hyperbolic conservation laws, \eg Euler's equations, since the dual problems may become ill-posed in case the solution to the primal problem is discontinuous \cite{HH02}.